Rfam/rfam-docs/docs/source/index.rst

 ------------

 `Rfam <http://rfam.xfam.org/>`_ is a collection of non-coding RNA families represented by manually curated sequence alignments, consensus secondary structures, and predicted homologues.
-This website, maintained by the `Rfam Team <http://rfam.xfam.org/help#tabview=tab10>`_, complements the `Help section <http://rfam.xfam.org/help>`_ of the Rfam website.
+This website, maintained by the :ref:`Rfam team`, complements the `Help section <http://rfam.xfam.org/help>`_ of the Rfam website.

 Contents